Clicketyclick/TipsAndTricks/docs/TotalCmd/Sync_dirs/README.md

 You can **save this as part of a Synchronize Dirs profile**, so you don't need to enter it each time. ([Ghisler][2])

-If you tell me the exact subdirectories you want ignored, I can give you the precise filter expression—including cases where a directory should be excluded only at a specific level.

 [1]: https://ghisler.ch/board/viewtopic.php?p=399155&utm_source=chatgpt.com "Way to ignore directories for FTP and synchronize - Total Commander"
 [2]: https://ghisler.ch/board/viewtopic.php?p=263382&utm_source=chatgpt.com "Save/Restore Synchronize directories settings - Total Commander"